MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 # Lab 3: Configure policy settings on IoT Devices

-In lab 2 we enabled device lockdown features on our custom image.
+In lab 2, we enabled device lockdown features on our custom image.
 In addition to the Windows IoT Enterprise lockdown features, device partners can use a mix of Group Policies and feature customizations to achieve the desired user experience.

-In this lab, we'll recommend some common configuration settings that IoT device partners tend to use.
+In this lab, we recommend some common configuration settings that IoT device partners tend to use.
 Consider whether each individual configuration setting applies to your device scenario.

 ## Control Windows Updates